Happy holidays, everyone! Ava here, checking in while Mom’s having some much-needed “Calgon! Take-me-away” time.

 Mom told me Santa is coming soon so I have to “listen to her and pick up all my toys”— how boring would that be?
 Just last week, she threatened me with a timeout.
 So I walked right on over to my timeout chair, sat down, and said happily, “I love time out!”
 You should have seen the look on her face.
 Where’s your ace in the hole now, Mom?

 Just last week I decided to paint my entire body with my watercolor paints (see picture above).
 It was awesome.
 Mom didn't think so, though.
 She said I looked like an actor from the movie Platoon—whatever that means.
 It was great until I did it again the next day.
 That's when she took the paints away from me.
 So much for that.

-Mom even brought home Jingle, our Elf on the Shelf, to help keep an eye on me.
+Mom even brought home Jingle, , to help keep an eye on me.
 Did you know he flies to see Santa every night?
 Isn't that cool?!
 All that traveling must require a lot of coffee and Red Bull; Mommy says those are her stay-awake staples.
 I don’t need any of that, though, especially when the house is stock full of all these Christmas treats!
 Mom keeps going to all of these parties and bringing me back loads of sweets.
 She gives them to me but then doesn’t understand why I’m bouncing off the ceiling.
 Duh, Mom—they’re chalk full of sugar!

 I can’t wait for Santa to come and visit us!
 I hope he brings me lots of toys!
 Mommy is asking Daddy for an iPad since her computer is “shot.”
 I sure hope he gets her one because she would love it.